boldare/xsolve-associate/README.md

 $doctrineOrmCollector = $facade->getDoctrineOrmCollector();
 ```

-You are also free to compose your own collectors using building blocks provided
+You can also compose your own collectors using building blocks provided
-by this library, as well as replacing the facade with some DI container
+by this library.
+It's also possible to replace the facade provided
-configuration suitable for you framework of choice.
+and replace it with some configuration for DI container your framework uses.

 That's all - now you're ready to go!